Zikoat/infinite-minesweeper/README.md

 ```
 npm start
 ```
-`npm start` will open a new tab in your browser, showing you a new field. gameplay is the same as mienfield.com, but works locally and is not multiplayer the files in your repository are being watched, and the site is getting reloaded
+`npm start` will open a new tab in your browser, showing you a new field. gameplay is the same as mienfield.com, but works locally and is not multiplayer.
+The files in your repository are being watched, and the site is getting reloaded automatically when you change a file.

 ## Deploying
 ```